rust-unofficial/patterns/idioms/default.md

 ## Description

-Many types in Rust have a [Constructor].
+Many types in Rust have a [constructor].
 However, this is *specific* to the type; Rust cannot abstract over "everything that has a `new()` method".
 To allow this, the [`Default`] trait was conceived, which can be used with containers and other generic types (e.g. see [`Option::unwrap_or_default()`]).